 - distill, translate, and widely disseminate applied poverty and policy research.

-Specifically, our integrated program of research, training, and dissemination effectively produces and applies research evidence on key policy questions and rigorously trains researchers in a variety of disciplines by leveraging IRP’s exceptional affiliates and research and administrative staff; our U.S. Collaborative of Poverty Centers (CPC) partner institutions and thematic Research Networks of scholars, policymakers, and practitioners; long-standing connections with researchers and research institutions in academia, government, and the nonprofit and for-profit sectors; and experience working collaboratively with policymakers, practitioners, and their membership organizations.
+Specifically, our integrated program of research, training, and dissemination effectively produces and applies research evidence to key policy questions and rigorously trains researchers in a variety of disciplines by leveraging IRP’s exceptional affiliates and research and administrative staff; our U.S. Collaborative of Poverty Centers (CPC) partner institutions; long-standing connections with researchers and research institutions in academia, government, and the nonprofit and for-profit sectors; and experience working collaboratively with policymakers, practitioners, and their membership organizations.

-IRP currently serves as the sole federally funded National Poverty Research Center through a 5-year (2016–2021), $9.5 million cooperative agreement with the Office of the Assistant Secretary for Planning and Evaluation (ASPE) of the U.S. Department of Health and Human Services (HHS).
+IRP currently serves as the sole federally funded National Research Center on Poverty and Economic Mobility through a 5-year (2021–2026), $10.6 million cooperative agreement with the Office of the Assistant Secretary for Planning and Evaluation (ASPE) of the U.S. Department of Health and Human Services (HHS).

 Mission